renero/causal-graph/README.md

 [![Documentation](https://img.shields.io/badge/docs-GitHub%20Pages-blue.svg)](https://renero.github.io/causalgraph/)

-# causalgraph - A library to infer causal-effect relationships from tabular data
+# causalexplain - A library to infer causal-effect relationships from tabular data

-'**causalgraph**' is a library that implements methods to extract the causal graph, from tabular data, specifically the **ReX** method, and other compared methods like GES, PC, FCI, LiNGAM, CAM, and NOTEARS.
+'**causalexplain**' is a library that implements methods to extract the causal graph, from tabular data, specifically the **ReX** method, and other compared methods like GES, PC, FCI, LiNGAM, CAM, and NOTEARS.